tibor-david/ms-program-control/README.md

 * To upload a file to the hub, click on the "Choose a file" button, navigate to the location where the Python file you want to download to the hub is located.
 Now that the file is chosen, you can choose the location where the program will be downloaded using the rightmost program location display, then press the download button.

 ### The Terminal
-Under the program management buttons, there is a terminal where program messages¹ and errors are displayed.
+Under the program management buttons, there is a terminal where program messages and errors are displayed.

-¹CAUTION: For a reason I cannot determine, all programs downloaded from this graphical interface that contain string prints do not appear, only those in integer or float work.
-If you have a solution, please open a pull request.

 Json-rpc code modified from https://github.com/nutki/spike-tools